 My point in raising these points is not to enter into the complexities of Biblical interpretation other than to say the Bible is exceedingly ambiguous as to the acceptability of abortion.
 The large bulk of passages relevant to the issue indicate full humanness arrives only with the first breath, a position with long roots in Judaism as well as Christianity.

-That condemning abortion is given greater emphasis than condemning behavior explicitly denounced in scripture, such as selfishness with wealth or turning the other cheek is a sign of something deeply pathological about much American Christianity.
+That condemning abortion is given greater emphasis than condemning behavior explicitly denounced in scripture, such as selfishness with wealth or not turning the other cheek, is a sign of something deeply pathological about much American Christianity.
 But that’s another article.

 III: Abortion and the issue of pre-existing spirits seeking birth